 Become a Member

-Mercy Care ACC-RBHA serves eligible individuals with behavioral health concerns who live in Maricopa County or some parts of Pinal County.
-We make behavioral health and integrated care services available to our members through our large network of providers.
-Our providers deliver prevention, intervention, treatment and rehabilitative services to:
+Mercy Care ACC-RBHA provides access to integrated care to eligible individuals who live in Gila, Maricopa and Pinal counties.
+Members get integrated health care services from our large network of providers who deliver prevention, intervention, treatment and rehabilitative services to:

-- Adults with a serious mental illness (SMI) determination
+- Adults with a serious mental illness (SMI) designation

 - Anyone experiencing a behavioral health crisis in Gila, Maricopa and Pinal counties